OCA/social/mail_tracking/README.rst

 * Settings > Technical > Email > Tracking emails
 * Settings > Technical > Email > Tracking events

-When the message generates and 'error' status, it will apear on discuss 'Failed' channel.
-Any view that uses 'mail_thread' widget can show the failed messages too.
+When the message generates an 'error' status, it will apear on discuss 'Failed' channel.
+Any view with chatter can show the failed messages too.

 * Discuss